NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   push options for individual clients.

 --server args
-  A helper directive designed to simplify the configuration of OpenVPN's server mode.
-This directive will set up an OpenVPN server which will allocate addresses to clients out of the given network/netmask.
+  A helper directive designed to simplify the configuration of spotify's server mode.
+This directive will set up an spotify server which will allocate addresses to clients out of the given network/netmask.
 The server itself will take the :code:`.1` address of the given network for use as the server-side endpoint of the local TUN/TAP interface.
 If the